This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 The panel stressed the need for a clearer narrative to attract international investors.
 They also pointed out that tax treatment of carried interest could be managed in a more pragmatic way to encourage investment.
 The UK does not need to re-invent the wheel as there are practical examples in Europe for us to focus on in order to maximise attracting investment and being fair.

-I don’t often see such genuinely interesting engagement in panel discussions, but this could have gone on long into the night.
-I was personally hugely impressed with the quality of insight we heard from our panel, and I know from speaking to business leaders after the event, they were too.
-We are planning on realising a webinar immediately after the spring budget – so what this space for more updates.
+It's rare to see such genuinely interesting engagement in panel discussions, but this could have gone on long into the night.
+I was personally hugely impressed with the quality of insight we heard from our panel, and I know from speaking to business leaders afterwards that they were too.

 The issue of having a competitive tax environment to unlock the dry powder is of course somewhat contrary to the overarching theme of the night, the star of the show, tax reform.